 Just as a person can't open a door with the wrong key, no matter how sincere he may be in trying, there is no substitute for genuine saving faith.
 Many people mistake two things for saving faith.

 Saving faith is resting upon Christ alone and what He has done rather than in what you or I have done to try to get us into heaven.
-The Bible says, “believe [trust] on the Lord Jesus Christ, and thou shalt be saved” (Acts 16:31).
+The Bible says, “Believe in the Lord Jesus, and you will be saved” (Acts 16:31).

 You have just read the greatest story ever told about the greatest offer ever made by the greatest person who ever lived, Jesus Christ.
 The question God is asking you now is if you'd like to receive the gift of eternal life.
 This involves transferring your trust from what you have been doing to what Christ has done for you on the cross and making Him your Lord and savior.
-Jesus said, “Behold, I stand at the door and knock: if any man hear my voice and open the door, I will come in to him” (Revelation 3:20).
+Jesus said, “Behold, I stand at the door and knock.
+If anyone hears my voice and opens the door, I will come in to him and eat with him, and he with me.”
+(Revelation 3:20)

-In response the Holy Spirit will begin transforming you to give Christ the “driver's seat” and “controls” of your life (not the back seat) and to repent of sin, turning from anything that is not pleasing to Him.
+When you trust Jesus as your savior, the Holy Spirit will begin transforming you to give Christ the “driver's seat” (not the back seat) of your life, leading you to repent of sin and turn from anything that is not pleasing to Him.

 These are the claims of the Bible—the gospel of Jesus Christ and its impact on eternity.
 This is what is at stake regarding the big questions of our reality and what you believe about them.
-Jesus put it this way: “Verily, verily, I say unto you, he that believeth on Me hath everlasting life” (John 6:47).
+Jesus put it this way: “Truly, truly, I say to you, whoever believes has eternal life.”
+(John 6:47)